wcornwell/earthtones/README.md

 ![](readme_files/figure-markdown_github/bahamas_pam-1.png)

-The sand-color is perhaps a bit sandier with the pam approach.
+The sand-color is perhaps a bit sandier with the PAM approach.
+This actually makes sense because the PAM method returns medoids rather than centroids so the outputs are guaranteed to be actual colors in the image.
+When using the k-means method, the centroid of a set of colors may actually be a color that is not itself present in the image.

 Inspiration
 -----------